fbpx

 Living Room Design Dilemma: How to disguise the TV

-how to hide the TV on a dark wall
+TV on dark wall

 How to disguise, integrate or hide the TV in your living room design scheme is one heck of a big challenge.
 Over the course of filming three series of The Great Interior Design Challenge I’ve seen loads of TV design dilemmas.
 Not all designers come up with the best solutions but I credit tackling the TV as one of the hardest tasks to integrate within an interior design scheme.
 And getting bigger by the year as the typical household has a mahoosive 48 inches of glossy black blankness looming in the corner of their living room.
 Typically he wants it bigger, she wants it hidden away as it’s obscuring her £80-a-roll Cole and Son wallpaper.
 So how is this household conflict resolved?